 - According to an independent study every $1 invested in the Community Street Soccer Program generates a saving to the Australian community of $4.30 through a reduction in demand for social services including hospitals, welfare support, emergency services and correctional facilities.
 Based on the program’s operating costs, the study estimated that Street Soccer saves society $7 million per year.

-- More than 170 women have been employed in Melbourne, Sydney, Adelaide and Perth to pack subscriptions and complete social procurement work.
+- 200 women have been employed in Melbourne, Sydney, Adelaide and Perth to pack subscriptions and complete social procurement work.

 - More than 200,000 students have taken part in workshops since the program launched in 2009.